DottoXD/StatusMonitor-Server/README.md

 A free NodeJS status page solution, used to show a machine's resources usage.
 You can use this status page to show any machine's or NodeJS process' stats (as long as it's monitored with either [statusmonitor-client](https://github.com/DottoXD/statusmonitor-client) or [statusmonitor-process](https://github.com/DottoXD/statusmonitor-process)

-# update 1.0.0
+# update 1.0.2

--  first stable release
++  first stable release
--  full project rewrite
++  full project rewrite
--  custom made, high quality frontend
++  custom made, high quality frontend
++ (1.0.2) fixed a critical bug

 # known issues